ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. figure:: ../screenshots/admin_domains_domain_create_parameter_simple.PNG
   :align: center

-If selected to be a "Binary" parameter, you are presented with an **Upload** button to provide the file in question.
-Once set, the file is displayed as a link to download.
+If selected to be a "Binary" parameter, you are presented with an **upload** button to provide the file in question.
+Once set, the file can also be downloaded.

 .. figure:: ../screenshots/admin_domains_domain_create_parameter_binary.PNG
   :align: center

-Finally, if you select that the parameter is "Secret", the screen will adapt to request an obfuscated **value** (required), requesting you also to **repeat** it to ensure that you have entered it correctly.
+Finally, if you select that the parameter is "Secret", the screen will adapt to request an obfuscated **value** (required).
 Hidden parameters are treated similar to passwords, in that they will never be presented on-screen.

 .. figure:: ../screenshots/admin_domains_domain_create_parameter_hidden.PNG
   :align: center